open-contracting/kingfisher-collect/docs/logs.rst

 Some spiders can recover from errors, for example:

--  401 Unauthorized: request a new access token
+-  *401 Unauthorized*: request a new access token
--  429 Too Many Requests: back off and retry
+-  *429 Too Many Requests*: back off and retry
--  503 Service Unavailable: back off and retry
+-  *503 Service Unavailable*: back off and retry
--  or try different parameters until a request succeeds
+-  … or try different parameters until a request succeeds

 Unrecoverable errors are yielded as FileError items (see :ref:`log-file-error-items`).